KiboOst/php-devoloDHC/README.md

 - Qubino "Flush Dimmer" ZMNHDD1 (get/set/dim)<br /><br />
 - Busch-Jaeger Duro 2000 - ZME_05461 (get/set)

 Changing settings will appear in Devolo web interface / Apps daily diary with your account as usual.

 Feel free to submit an issue or pull request to add more.

+Need a python version of this API ? [python-devoloDHC](https://github.com/KiboOst/python-devoloDHC)

 *This isn't an official API | USE AT YOUR OWN RISK!<br />
 Anyway this API use exact same commands as your Devolo Home Control, which is based on ProSyst mBS SDK.
 When you ask bad stuff to the central, this one doesn't burn but just answer this isn't possible or allowed.<br />